 The Sociology of Sport Journal (SSJ) aims to stimulate and communicate research, critical thought, and theory development on issues pertaining to sociology and sport.
-The leading and most authoritative journal in the field, SSJ maintains its strong commitment to the field with methodological coverage ranging from quantitative social science to qualitative research and experimental, narrative research writing.
-The expertly reviewed journal welcomes submissions addressing a wide variety of topics on health, physical activity, fitness, exercise, coaching, sport and the body.
+The most authoritative journal in the field, SSJ maintains its strong commitment to the field with methodological coverage ranging from quantitative social science to qualitative research and experimental narrative research writing.
+The expertly reviewed journal welcomes submissions addressing a variety of topics on health, physical activity, fitness, exercise, coaching, and sport.

 SSJ is also published in a digital format, providing online subscribers with the same authoritative content as the print edition but with additional advantages, including the ability to search entire issues in seconds and access to back issues.
 The content of the online version of SSJ is available weeks before the print version arrives by mail, and online subscribers receive each issue's table of contents by e-mail when a new issue is published.